synqs/synqs.github.io/content/publication/2019-signoles/index.md

 featured: false
 draft: false

+# Display author profile cards at the end of the page
+profile: true
 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.